Find a course

 Contemporary Consumer Behaviour

-This module examines decision-making processes, consumption or product usage and post consumption behaviours.
+This module builds on students’ previous marketing knowledge by developing a thorough understanding of the theories of consumer behaviour and their appropriate application in different organisational contexts.
+It examines decision-making processes, consumption or product usage and post consumption behaviours.
 The module is important because the actions of consumers lie at the heart of modern marketing theory and practice.

-Entrepreneurship and Creativity Enterprise in Hospitality & Tourism
+Entrepreneurship and Creativity Enterprise in Hospitality and Tourism

-During the module, you will learn about what is involved in being a successful entrepreneur in the Hospitality and Tourism industry sectors and learn techniques to foster creativity and innovation.
-The module looks at the wider notion of enterprise, beyond a narrow focus on new venture creation.
+You will be exposed to what is involved in being a successful entrepreneur in the Hospitality and Tourism industry sectors.
+Also you’ll learn techniques to foster creativity and innovation.

-In this module you will analyse and interpret the Annual Report and Accounts of a publically listed Hospitality or Tourism business.
-You'll also explore how the assets of a hospitality and tourism organisation are effectively managed on behalf of internal and external stakeholders and key techniques of financial decision-making for hospitality and tourism organisations.
+Explore how the assets of a hospitality and tourism organisation are effectively managed on behalf of internal and external stakeholders and key techniques of financial decision-making for hospitality and tourism organisations.
+Also, you will get the opportunity to analyse and interpret the Annual Report and Accounts of a publically listed Hospitality or Tourism business.

 Food, Drink and Culture

-This module will explore factors affecting the decisions related to the international business strategies of hospitality and tourism organisations.
-You will learn methods to evaluate various international expansion modes considering the political, economic and socio-cultural environments of potential destinations.
+You will explore factors affecting the decisions related to the international business strategies of hospitality and tourism (H and T) organisations.
+You’ll also learn methods to evaluate various international expansion modes considering the political, economic and socio-cultural environments of potential destinations.

 Perspectives on International Management